Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 The VP9SK has superb attention to little details, with some ingenious features that add up to an excellent gun.

-The grip is incredibly comfortable, and the gun has swappable backstraps to dial in the fit.
+The grip is incredibly comfortable, and the gun features swappable backstraps to customize the fit.
 The standard model comes with white dot sights, but you can also find them with night sights and an optics-ready model if so desired.

-Capacity is excellent at 10+1 of 9mm, and there is a VP40 available if one prefers.
+The capacity is excellent at 10+1 for 9mm, and a VP40 model is available for those who prefer it.

 Very Few Weaknesses

-The VP9 is incredibly accurate and soft-shooting, so it’s easy to get very good with this pistol with a bit of practice.
+The VP9 is incredibly accurate and soft-shooting, making it easy to master with a bit of practice.
 If you demand serious performance from a concealed carry gun, the VP9 has it in spades.

 As a whole, there are no real weaknesses; there’s nothing about the H&K VP9 that you’d immediately think, “well, if X was a little better” at all.
 It’s about as close to perfect as it gets out of the box.